Andrea Fábrega

 Museums

-On permanent exhibition at The Toy & Miniature Museum of Kansas City, MO since 1992
+On permanent exhibition at The National Toy & Miniature Museum, Kansas City, MO, since 1992

 Some Publications About My Work